 Keep in mind, five or six years ago was during the times when online shopping was still new to consumers, so I was limited on how to fix my shopping issue.
 My immediate solution was to either hire a babysitter to watch the kids while I shopped or leave the kids with my husband while I did the shopping.
 This was an okay answer in the beginning, but as time went on it became a hassle to schedule my shopping around my husband’s job or the availability of a babysitter.
 I needed something better and more permanent.

 As the years passed, the availability of online shopping became more and more common.
 Pretty soon I discovered Amazon before there was Amazon Prime.
 I loved being able to get the items I needed without leaving home.
 As more and more stores offered online shopping, I began to leave the house less and less.
 The only thing that was stopping me from fully shopping online was money.
 It was costly to have items shipped, and it cost money to purchase those items I wanted.
 I realized I needed a more permanent solution.

-Getting a permanent solution
+Getting a better solution

 The solution I needed came into my life in late 2012 in the form of Swagbucks.
 It was late at night and I was browsing my favorite blogger’s site for simple meals to feed my family.
 Throughout her site, she kept mentioning something called Swagbucks.
 She said it was her favorite way to shop online because of the cash back.
 It was a way for her to earn money and gift cards by simply shopping online.
 What?!
 Needless to say, I did some more researching about this company called Swagbucks.